 British Asian Radio Presenter Turned Actor Anushka Arora Nominated for “Best Radio Presenter of the Year” at Asian Media Awards 2018

 6th Oct 2018, London: Actor and Achor Anuskha Arora nominated as the Best Radio Presenter of the year 2018.
-She is known for FAN (2016); ADHM (2016), her anchoring abilities in multiple Bollywood tours – the most recent one being Shreya Ghoshal, Rahat Fateh Ali Khan and Mikka Singh’s show, London, 2018 and an award-winning British-Indo journalist and RJ – She has it all under her belt.
+She is known for FAN (2016); ADHM (2016), her anchoring abilities in multiple Bollywood tours – the most recent one being Shreya Ghoshal Show in London, 2018 and an award-winning British-Indo journalist and RJ – She has it all under her belt.

 Her talent has been recognized multiple times prior to this, internationally for her journalistic abilities.
 The Asian Media Awards reward those who excel in the Asian and Mainstream media.
 The Awards recognize the strength and depth of the media industry.
 Established in 2013, the awards aim to highlight the groundbreaking work of reporters and producers in highlighting issues affecting race relations and human rights.